-This commonly believed fallacy can be said to have helped create a city in the desert of Nevada USA.
+This commonly believed fallacy can be fairly said to have created an entire city in the desert of Nevada USA.
 Though the overall odds of a 'big run' happening may be low, each spin of the wheel is itself entirely independent from the last.

 Red had come up six times in a row on the roulette wheel, so Greg knew that it was close to certain that black would be next up.
-Suffering an economic form of natural selection with this thinking, he soon lost all of his savings.
+Suffering a kind of economic form of natural selection with this thinking, he soon lost all of his savings.